Hybrid Striped Bass

 The hybrid striped bass appearance is a mixture of white bass and striped bass characteristics.
 Hybrid have a steamlined body with a bluish-black back, silver sides and a white belly.
 The horizontal lines are usually broken, often forming a “W” pattern above the lateral line.
 Like striped bass, hybrids have two parallel tooth patches on the center of their tongue.
 White bass have just one.
 Hybrids usually weigh 5 to 10 pounds but can be as large as 20 pounds.

 Indiana’s hybrid striped bass stocking program began in 1983.
-Since then, hybrids have been stocked into nine impoundments throughout the state.
-Successful populations were established at six of those lakes totaling 19,548 acres.
-These include Lake Freeman, Lake Shafer, and Mississenewa Reservoir in northern Indiana, Eagle Creek Reservoir and Cagle’s Mill Reservoir in central Indiana, and Monroe Reservoir in Southern Indiana.
+Since then, hybrids have been stocked into ten impoundments throughout the state.
+These include Lake Freeman, Lake Shafer, and Mississinewa Reservoir in northern Indiana, Eagle Creek Reservoir and Cagle’s Mill Reservoir in central Indiana, and Monroe Reservoir in Southern Indiana.
 In addition, hybrid striped bass populations have been established in the Tippecanoe River with fish emigrating from Freeman and Shafer lakes.
 Hybrid have also been reported in the White, Wabash and Ohio rivers and several of their tributaries.

 Hybrids may be found in a variety of habitats.
 In some lakes they may prefer fairly flat, shallow, sandy areas.
 In other lakes, typically the larger reservoirs, they may prefer the more rocky habitats located directly above or below the dams.
 Best fishing for hybrid striped bass occurs just after sundown or in the early morning just before sunrise.
 They are caught primarily on artificial baits which resemble gizzard shad.
 Imitation shad that rattle have proven to be successful at many lakes.
 In addition, many anglers have been successful using live bait such as night crawlers or soft craws.